Moonlight on the Highway: Synopsis

 After David leaves, Chilton informs the two student doctors who have been in attendance throughout the session that he believes David's claustrophobic relationship with his disabled mother and the earlier torment of sexual abuse have resulted in a sense of sexual disgust that he overcomes in his obsession with the innocent music of Al Bowlly.
 Chilton dismisses his junior colleagues' concerns that David may attempt suicide and suggests it is more likely that the desperate desire to discharge his secrets will perhaps lead him to confide in a friend.

 Later that evening, David attends the annual meeting of the Al Bowlly Appreciation Society.
 Relieved that his ordeal with the psychiatrist is over, David forgets the warning not to mix his medication with alcohol and drinks heavily.
 After much merriment, the Society President calls David up on stage to talk about the success of the fanzine.
 As David holds forth in his speech about the beauty and innocence of Bowlly's music his mind wanders back to the sexual assault and, realising he is surrounded by friends whose attitudes to love and sex match his own, reveals that he has slept with 136 prostitutes.
-As he leaves the stage and the scandalised Society members return to their festivities, a jubilant David approaches a large blow-out of Bowlly mounted on the wall.
+As he leaves the stage and the scandalised Society members return to their festivities, a jubilant David approaches a large blown-up photograph of Bowlly mounted on the wall.
 He smiles: "Good old Al!"